 At the age of 11, Dr Anne-Marie Imafidon passed her computing A-Level.
 By 20, she was one of the youngest to ever receive a Master’s Degree in Mathematics and Computer Science from the University of Oxford.
 And these are just a couple of entries in a very long list of extraordinary achievements.

 A respected thought-leader in the tech space and trustee at the Institute for the Future of Work, Anne-Marie was awarded an MBE in 2017 for her work as a renowned champion and inspiration for women looking to find a role in the world of Science, Technology, Engineering and Mathematics (STEM).
-She delivers keynotes at leading companies and conferences all over the world, was voted the 2nd most influential woman in tech in the UK in 2019, and hosts the hugely popular Women Tech Charge Podcast for the Evening Standard.
+She delivers keynotes at leading companies and conferences all over the world, was voted the Most influential woman in tech in the UK in 2020, and hosts the hugely popular Women Tech Charge Podcast for the Evening Standard.

 “Anne-Marie Imafidon is in every way possible a prodigy.”